jizhao94/ML_Pipeline/README.md

 Convert the variable 'PersonID' and 'zipcode' to string, 'SeriousDlqin2yrs' to category

 # Part 4.
 Find Distributions
-Find the distributions of the variables 'SeriousDlqin2yrs', 'RevolvingUtilizationOfUnsecuredLines'
+Find the distributions of the variables 'SeriousDlqin2yrs', 'RevolvingUtilizationOfUnsecuredLines',
 <br>
 'age', ''NumberOfTime30-59DaysPastDueNotWorse', and 'DebtRatio'